eingrid/recsys_ucu/README.md

-# UCU Rec_systems
+# UCU Recommendation Systems

-This project is a part of recommender system course in UCU.
-It leverages the MovieLens 1M dataset as a foundation for learning and experimentation.
+This project is part of the Recommender System course at UCU.
+It utilizes the MovieLens 1M dataset as a foundation for learning and experimentation.

 ## Directory Structure